Dr Di Winkler AM

 In 2018 Di was conferred with a Doctor of Laws honoris causa from Monash University for her distinguished service to the community through her leadership as a practicing occupational therapist and researcher.

 In 2019 Di was appointed as a member (AM) of the Order of Australia (General Division) for significant service to people with disability.
 Di is the Chief Executive Officer at the Summer Foundation and leads the Research Unit.
-She has authored more than 30 peer-reviewed journals and is an Adjunct Associate Professor at the Living with Disability Research Centre at La Trobe University.
+She has authored more than 30 peer-reviewed journal articles and is an Adjunct Associate Professor at the Living with Disability Research Centre at La Trobe University.
 Di also sits on the Board of Summer Housing Ltd.

 Chief Operating Officer